Entrepreneur, Design Curator & Mom

 A business major and traveler, Meeta has lived in various continents, which enables her to create a body of work she believes is fresh, inspiring, positive and shares her personal vision.
 She makes no conscious attempt to paint in a particular style, letting instead the subject dictate what she paints.

-Click below to view details on her upcoming ArtSee exhibition on Sept 24-25th.
-ArtSee’s Open Studio Tours invite art enthusiasts into the personal studios of visual artists.
+Meeta is the founder of ArtByMeeta .
+She is actively involved in various community art projects and participates in ArtSee Open Studio Tours that invite art enthusiasts into the personal studios of visual artists.
 Visitors can see works in progress, hear explanations that you just don’t get in a gallery experience and purchase art pieces on sale.

 Carol Simon Levin